sisinflab/IR-RS-with-LLM-survey/analysis/README.md

   <img src="trend_google_scholar_normalized-rs.png" width="45%">
 </p>

 *Note: c.f.
-Figure 4 of our survey.*
+Figure 4 of our survey.
+On the left we have trends about the IR domain.
+On the right, what concerns the RSs domain.*

 The bars represent the raw count of papers published in a given year.
 The lines represent the Normalized Citation Score, a metric designed to measure scholarly impact while mitigating the inherent advantage of older papers.
 The score for a given year is the sum of the normalized scores of all papers published in that year.
 The formula is detailed [here](../README.md#normalized-citation-score).